-A Sensible and Sensitive Complementary Medical Approach to the Treatment of Male and Female Infertility
+A Sensible and Sensitive Complementary Medical Approach may be able to help with Male and Female Infertility.

 Newtown Acupuncture & Chinese Medicine Centre for Reproductive Wellness, a focal point for natural fertility treatment in Sydney, Australia, is directed by Bill Zhang, Licensed Acupuncturist, Chinese Herbalist, and Doctor of TCM.
-The Newtown Acupuncture & Chinese Medicine Centre is world renowned for treating reproductive disorders with acupuncture, natural fertility medicine, nutrition, and fertility massage.
+The Newtown Acupuncture & Chinese Medicine Centre can help with treating reproductive disorders with acupuncture, natural fertility medicine, nutrition, and fertility massage.

 We take a comprehensive approach to increasing your fertile wellness with natural fertility.
-We even use natural fertility drugs (herbal medicine) which have been shown to be very effective in treating infertility when related to endometriosis, PCOS, high FSH, low sperm count, sperm DNA fragmentation, low ovarian reserve and even advanced maternal age.
+We even use natural fertility drugs (herbal medicine) to help with endometriosis, PCOS, high FSH, low sperm count, sperm DNA fragmentation, low ovarian reserve and even advanced maternal age.

-The Newtown Acupuncture & Chinese Medicine Centre¡¯s focus is on healing the underlying cause or causes of infertility.
+The Newtown Acupuncture & Chinese Medicine Centre may be able to help you.
 Our approach is straightforward : first we help you to achieve greater overall health, then we focus on greatly enhancing your reproductive function.

 At The Newtown Acupuncture & Chinese Medicine Centre for Reproductive Wellness you will be treated with kindness, warmth and compassion.
 We are a people-oriented healthcare center located in the heart of Newtown; not a factory!